moneybutton/docs/docs/api-oauth-endpoints.md

 * response_type: At the moment the only response type supported by Money Button is `code`.
 We may support other types in the future but right now that is the only valid value.
-* client id: This is your app `OAuth Identifier`.
+* client id: This is your app `OAuth identifier`.
 It's used to recognize your app.
 * redirect_uri: The endpoint where the access token have to be sent.
 It needs to be the same registered on your app's detail page.
 * scope: A space separated list of API scopes.
 For example `users.balance:read users.profiles:read`.